jchanolm/data-pipelines/README.md

 - Each scraper must save its data in its  `data/` subdirectory as a `.json`
 - Each service must read and save its necessary metadata, such as last item scraped, in `data/scraper_metadata.json`

-Importing or Running as a Package: The scraping module can be imported into other Python scripts or run directly as a package using the python -m command.